 Best camera system for versatility: Samsung Galaxy S21 Ultra

 It’s not just hardware though; Samsung’s camera software and image processing has improved to make the shooting experience better.
-Bring the Galaxy S21 Ultra close to an object for example, and the very good macro mode automatically kicks in.
+Bring the Galaxy S21 Ultra close to an object for example, and that macro mode kicks in without you needing to do a thing.
 Shoot in low night scenarios, and night mode turns on automatically.
 Zoom to 50x and beyond, and the “Zoom Lock” feature enables the viewfinder to stay still despite shaky hands — this feature is useful for shooting the moon.

 Also great: Huawei P40 Pro Plus

-Even though it’s over a year old, we’re giving a shout out to the Huawei P40 Pro Plus here because most of the things that made the Galaxy S21 Ultra camera so great were first seen in this smartphone, including the 10x Periscope zoom camera and the use of a secondary shorter 3X telephoto zoom.
-In fact, the Huawei P40 Pro Plus is still a superior low light performer than the Galaxy S21 Ultra thanks to its larger image sensor and RYYB filtering array, but the Huawei P40 Pro finishes second in this category because it’s a one-year-old phone using an older ISP, its zoom stabilization beyond 10x or so lags behind the Galaxy S21 Ultra, and the lack of GMS makes the phone a hard sell for most readers.
+Even though it’s nearly a year and half old, we’re giving a shout out to the Huawei P40 Pro Plus here because most of the things that made the Galaxy S21 Ultra camera so great were first seen in this smartphone, including the 10x Periscope zoom camera and the use of a secondary 3X telephoto zoom.
+In fact, the Huawei P40 Pro Plus is still a superior low light performer than the Galaxy S21 Ultra thanks to its larger image sensor and RYYB filtering array.
+But the Huawei P40 Pro finishes second in this category because it’s a one-year-old phone using an older ISP, its zoom stabilization beyond 10x or so lags behind the Galaxy S21 Ultra, and the lack of GMS makes the phone a hard sell for most readers.
 Still, it’s worth crediting the phone that essentially did all the things Samsung is doing now a year before.

-Best camera for daytime photos: Google Pixel 5
+Best camera for daytime photos: Google Pixel 5a

 This category was very tough to decide, because every recent phone from established brands, even mid-tier models, performs very well during the day.
 And honestly, choosing a winner for this category, more than any of the other ones in this article, is a subjective exercise.
-But ultimately, we chose the Google Pixel 5 for several reasons: we like its color science the best, and the Pixel 5 is arguably the most mistake-free camera in the Android space if you just want to point and shoot without much thought.
+But ultimately, we chose the Google Pixel 5a for several reasons — we like its color science the best, and the Pixel 5a is arguably the most mistake-free camera in the Android space if you just want to point and shoot without needing much thought.

 Also great: Xiaomi Mi 11 Ultra

-We chose the Xiaomi Mi 11 Ultra over other strong contenders because its main camera has the largest image sensor size (1/1.12″) of all released phones right now (Sharp’s Aquos R6 has an even larger sensor but it’s not officially on sale yet).
+We chose the Xiaomi Mi 11 Ultra over other strong contenders because its main camera has the largest image sensor size (1/1.12″) of all released phones right now (Sharp’s Aquos R6 has an even larger sensor, but its image processing is inferior).
 That larger sensor has a shallower depth-of-field, which results in photos or videos with a natural bokeh effect if there’s an object/subject in the foreground.
 It’s a pleasing aesthetic that looks closer to photos produced by a real camera.

 Best camera for nighttime or low light photos: Vivo X60 Pro+

-Vivo isn’t exactly known for making great main cameras, so imagine our surprise when the Vivo X60 Pro Plus outperformed all the other phones on this list in nighttime or low light photography.
+Vivo isn’t exactly known for making great main cameras, so imagine our surprise when the Vivo X60 Pro Plus outperformed all other phones on this list in night time or low light photography.